impel-intelligence/dippy-bittensor-subnet/README.md

   - `data.py` - Data structures and model definitions
   - `scores.py` - Scoring system implementation

-### 3. Validation API
+### 3. Worker API (for internal use)
-- `dippy_validation_api/` - API for model validation.
+- `wokrer_api/` - API for model validation.
 Only validators and subnet operators require usage of this API.
 Miners do not need to set this up in 99% of cases

 ### 4. Utilities
 - `utilities/` - Common utility functions